jonatanpucp/jonatanpucp/README.md

 ### Skills

 Programming Languages: Highly Proficient in Python and Stata.
-Proficient in R, LaTeX and Familiar with Matlab.
+Proficient in R, LaTeX and Matlab.

 Computing Skills: Git